Screening for Sparse Online Learning

-\paragraph{LASSO problem} The results for LASSO and {\tt dexter} dataset are provided below in Figure~\ref{fig:cmp_dexter}, from which we observe the followings \begin{itemize} \item {\bf Dimension reduction} For all choices of the exponent $w$, there is a sharp dimension reduction at the beginning stage of the iteration.
-Eventually, the smaller the value of $w$, the sparser the output of Prox-SGD.
-Moreover, the support identification of SAGA, see {\it magenta line}, indicates the non-safe behavior of $w=0.51$.
+In this last part of numeric experiments, we discuss the aggressiveness of the exponent parameter $w$ in Algorithm \ref{algo:screen} and comment on the resets caused by safety check of online-screening for LASSO on {\tt arcene} dataset.
+For the purpose of comparison, three initial choices of $w$ are tested, $w=0.51, 0.75$ and $0.99$.
+Note that $w$ should be smaller than $1$.
+We describe the impact of $w$ over two quantities: dimension reduction and final output.

-\item {\bf Solution} As we have seen previously, $w=0.51$ is not safe as it screens out true support\footnote{We ran the method until convergence and checked its optimality condition, which showed that the output obtained by $w=0.51$ is not a solution of the problem}.
-For $w=0.6, 0.75$, both choices retain the support solution, with $w=0.6$ being the better one.
+In our implementation, the value of $w$ will increase by $0.1$ every time reset happens, until its value reaches $1$.
+The results for LASSO and {\tt arcene} dataset are provided below in Figure~\ref{fig:cmp_dexter}, from which we observe the followings \begin{itemize}

-\item {\bf Error decay} Since $w=0.51$ is not safe, the fast decay of the {\it black line} is meaningless.
-Both $w=0.6$ and $w=0.75$ produce almost the same error decay. \end{itemize} Finally, it is worth mentioning that the wall clock time for all three choices of $w$ are very close and around {10} seconds.
+\item {\bf Dimension reduction} For all choices of the exponent $w$, there is a sharp dimension reduction at the beginning stages of the iterations.
+The smaller the value of $w$, the sharper the reduction.

-The main conclusion is that {\it smaller} values of $w$ will lead to a more aggressive screening rule.
-This can however (in 2 of our tested datasets) lead to false removal of the solution support.
-To guarantee its output, certain safeguards need to be considered.
-For example, we can include the rules developed in \cite{tibshirani2012strong}, so that once false dimension reduction happens, the screening will be reset and the value of $w$ will be increased by a certain margin until an upper bound is reached.
+\item {\bf Final output} The larger the value of $w$, the less sparse the output.
+Note that for initial value of $w=0.51$, after two resets, its values is increased to $0.71$. \end{itemize} Finally, it is worth mentioning that the wall clock time for all three choices of $w$ are very close and around {10} seconds.